Abortion and spiritism

 Posted 1/11/20, 01:00 pm

-Last Saturday, we examined the prostitution-abortion connection in America before the Civil War, but abortion was growing within another population group.
+Last Saturday, we examined the prostitution-abortion connection in America before the Civil War (see also “Abortion and legal minimalism”) but abortion was growing within another population group.
 Many observers commented about abortion among married women during the 1840s and 1850s.
 The Boston Medical and Surgical Journal reminded readers in 1854 that abortion was “not exclusively performed upon unmarried women” anymore.
 In 1866, it noted, “Happy wives, strong in the affectionate regard of considerate husbands, rarely attempt this violence”—but the Journal implied that there were many unhappy wives.
 Were there?
 Was abortion becoming acceptable among the troubled married?

 Here’s a summary of Chapter 3 of Abortion Rites: A Social History of America, a book I wrote in 1992.
 It acknowledges that mid-19th century America saw many abortions but opposes the standard thesis that abortion was spread generally throughout the population.
 That’s because many observers at the time linked abortion to seduction, prostitution, and some specific groups among the married, not the populace generally.
 “Feticide is not a vice of ignorance,” Dr. Henry Gibbons, president of the California Medical Society declared.
 “It rather grows out of a certain kind of knowledge which has become popular in late years … the obscene literature of ‘free love,’ the delirium of spiritism. …”